 The Fault Log is a Main Menu item.
-Navigate through the Main Menu items by pressing the MENU key repeatedly until FAULT LOG appears.
+Navigate through the Main Menu items by pressing the HOME key then use the arrow keys to navigate to FAULT LOG.
 Press ENTER to view the list of faults, using the arrow keys to scroll through the list.
-See Figure 23 for more information on viewing the Fault Log.